sixeyed/docker-windows-workshop/slides/sections/frontend-reverse-proxy.md

 We're using [Nginx](http://nginx.org/en/).
 All requests come to Nginx, and it proxies content from the homepage container or the original app container, based on the requested route.

-Nginx can do a lot more than that - in the [nginx.conf configuration file](./frontend-reverse-proxy/reverse-proxy/conf/nginx.conf) we're setting up caching, and you can also use Nginx for SSL termination.
+Nginx can do a lot more than that - in the [nginx.conf configuration file](./docker/frontend-reverse-proxy/reverse-proxy/conf/nginx.conf) we're setting up caching, and you can also use Nginx for SSL termination.

 _Build the reverse proxy image:_

 ```
 docker image build `
   -t dwwx/reverse-proxy `
-  -f .\frontend-reverse-proxy\reverse-proxy\Dockerfile .
+  -f .\docker\frontend-reverse-proxy\reverse-proxy\Dockerfile .
 ```

 ---